cosmith/panda/README.md

 Status
 ------

-The whole thing is very much a proof of concept right now.
+The whole thing is very much a proof of concept for now.
 I'm learning as I go along, it's not all easy but it's fun!

-The biggest task at the moment is getting rid of the Shift-Reduce conflicts in the grammar.
+Right now the language is missing several very important features: no classes, no objects (dictionaries)...

-Then I will consolidate what I already have, add the missing constructs (most notably classes), and then focus on writing a few examples and translating the language to French.
+After this is done, I will focus on writing a few examples and translating the language to French; and then maybe try to write a very simple 2D graphics library or integrate with an existing one.

 Philosophy
 ----------